IntelLabs/gma/README.md

 ubuntu20.04

-## Step 1: download GMA server source files on GMA server
+## Step 1: download "gmaserver" and "gmactrl" source files on GMA server

 Download the installer from https://software.intel.com/iot/edgesoftwarehub/download/home/multi-access-with-private-5g .
 You would need to create an account if you don't have one.